horiyorrmi72/alx-backend-javascript/0x01-ES6_promise/README.md

 ## Summary

 Promises are a powerful tool for managing asynchronous operations in JavaScript.
-They provide a structured way to handle the results of asynchronous operations, enabling more readable and maintainable code.

----

-Let me know if you need any further adjustments!